-Start with a directed line drawing (these are great at the beginning of the year because it gives you an idea of how able the kids are at listening) and then progress to showing examples of patterns.
+Tip: Directed drawings are great at the beginning of the year because it gives you an idea of how well the kids listen to instructions.

 To extend this project, cut out the image and paste onto a colorful piece of construction paper.
 The contrast of the black and white drawings is stunning with a bright color.

 DOWNLOAD the line and pattern cat free project PDF by clicking the yellow button below.
 Add your name and email, and we’ll send it to you!

 Check out these other fun line drawing lessons:

 Thanks for sharing…very very fascinating and clever! xx

 What a great idea. one of my studetns is obsessed with cats and has really good fine motor skills.
 She is going to love this activity.